Chris Torenbeek

 Sergeant

-51 Far North Queensland Regiment
+51st Battalion, Far North Queensland Regiment

-Australian Army
+Australian Army Reserve

 I use social media to show where and how I choose to go around the Islands.
 So, every time I travel from Moa to Thursday or another of the Islands, I post photos of where I am going on Facebook.
 What I am actually doing is making an activity safety brief for the community, as we do not have a voluntary marine rescue in our community like on the mainland.
 On the mainland, the maritime rescue requires you to provide your movements so they can find you if something goes wrong.
 But we don’t have that service, so I use social media to show that I am wearing my life jacket and safety gear.
-I do this so people know not only where, I am but also show them how I stay safe at sea.
+I do this so people know not only where I am but also show them how I stay safe at sea.
 I do a halfway line report, just like in the Army, with time-stamped photos of what known reef I am near and the GPS coordinates and snail trail of where I’ve been and where I am going.
 It looks like I am just sending posts, but I’m not really – I’m making sure if the sea gets rough and something unexpected happens, I can be rescued.
 I also carry a personal EPIRB on my belt – it’s an emergency position-indicating radio beacon that works by satellite.
 I also call relatives for a chat on my way back home, but I also let them know where I am and when they should expect me home.
 The process I use is very similar to how we communicate in the military, whether it’s on land or sea.
-Just like my family, my Army boss will also call when to check that I am on time and not lost at sea.
-I have two sons; one is about to join the Army, and the other, who is not in his teens yet, is in the cadets.
-I share stories about my experiences and tell what they can expect and what they will gain.
-Often I find myself in a shop buying them simple survival tools, or boots that will help with them out bush – and I have even bought a personal EPIRB each!
+Just like my family, my Army boss will also call to check that I am on time and not lost at sea.
+I have two sons; one is about to join the Army, and the other, who is not in his teens yet, is in the Cadets.
+I share stories about my experiences and tell them what they can expect and what they will gain.
+Often I find myself in a shop buying them simple survival tools or boots that will help them out bush – and I have even bought them a personal EPIRB each!
 I feel very proud of them and support them in every way I can.